Anderson County - Oak Ridge Community Information

 Career Opportunities in Anderson County Career & Technical Center, primarily serves secondary students from Anderson County High School and Clinton High School.
 The center is mandated to the goal of education and training of secondary students as well as training and retraining adults for competitive level job skills.

 Programs that are available include electronics, automotive-related, health care, office technology, cosmetology, marketing, building trades, computerized machining, drafting, and agricultural.
 After completion of two years of a program students are eligible to enter cooperative employment.
 Many classes are available in the evening.

 Roane State Community College has a branch campus in Oak Ridge and a main campus in nearby Roane County.
 In partnership with Tennessee Technological University, Roane State operates off-campus Centers of Higher Education in Campbell, Cumberland, Loudon, and Scott counties and a Health Sciences Center in Knoxville.
 Off-campus courses are taught in Morgan, Fentress, and Knox counties.
 The two-year college offers university parallels programs for transfer to four-year institutions, career preparation programs, and customized programs for business and industry.
-For more information, (865) 481-2000 or visit Oak Ridge Campus, 545 Oak Ridge Turnpike.
+For more information call (865) 481-2000 or visit the Oak Ridge Campus, 701 Briarcliff Avenue.

 Pellissippi State Technical Community College provides two-year college technical education and industrial training.
 Pellissippi State is only a few minutes south on the Pellissippi Parkway at 10915 Hardin Valley Road.
 The college offers the Associate of Arts degree, which guarantees admission to the University of Tennessee.
 For information: (865) 694-6400.

 Tennessee Technology Center at Harriman, a short drive from Oliver Springs on the Harriman Highway (27N), offers adult technological training programs designed to meet the needs of business and industry.
 For information: (865) 882-6703.